RyanJarv/randrust/README.md

 ```
 git clone https://github.com/RyanJarv/randrust.git
 cd randrust
+bash ./scripts/generate_test_certs.sh
 docker-compose up
 curl -k https://localhost/key/4
 ```

-NOTE: This uses the hardcoded self signed test key at ssl/test.* currently.
+NOTE: This uses a self signed test key at ssl/test.
 This should be updated if it's used for anything but testing.

 ### Dockerhub